gramaziokohler/roslibpy/docs/examples.rst

 function to make the code easier to read as an example.
 A more robust way to handle results is to hook up to the ``result`` event with a callback.

-For action clients to deal with ROS2 action servers, check the following example:
+For action clients to deal with ROS 2 action servers, check the following example:

 .. literalinclude :: files/ros2-action-client.py
    :language: python